 Get an early connection to Loyola and your classmates!
-Loyola’s Pre-Fall Programs offer you the opportunity to jump right in to one of six experiences that take place just prior to the beginning of Fall Orientation, giving you a chance to arrive to campus a few days early and ease into your first year at Loyola.
+Loyola’s Pre-Fall Programs offer you the opportunity to jump right in to one of five experiences that take place just prior to the beginning of Fall Welcome Weekend, giving you a chance to arrive to campus a few days early and ease into your first year at Loyola.
 From outdoor wilderness experiences to service immersion, you can explore some of the exciting aspects of Loyola and its surrounding communities.

 As a participant in a Pre-Fall program, you will meet a variety of people who share similar interests.
 You will get to know fellow students and spend time with Loyola administrators and faculty outside the office or classroom.
 We challenge you to take this opportunity to meet new people and acquire new skills.
 Whatever your interests, Loyola offers a program that is right for you.